react-cosmos/react-cosmos/docs/getting-started/react-native.md

 🚀 Open **[localhost:5000](http://localhost:5000)** in your browser.

-> You'll notice Cosmos generated a `cosmos.imports.js` module, which becomes relevant in step 5.
+> You'll notice Cosmos generated a `cosmos.imports.js` module, which becomes relevant in the next step.
 You can add this file to .gitignore.

 The `Hello` fixture will show up in your React Cosmos UI.